Demand Based Pricing for Tours: A 2026 Operator Guide

 Advance bookings become financial bedrock when they're converted into enforceable commitments, not celebrated as early enthusiasm.

 Most operators already know they need deposits.
 What many still haven't done is turn that instinct into a policy framework that matches how travelers now buy.
-That gap matters because 69% of travelers now book 51 or more days in advance, while many platforms still don't handle the staged payments multi-day trips require, as noted by TravelAge West on summer travel trends.
+That gap matters because 69% of travelers booked their summer trips 51 or more days in advance in 2025, up from 52% a year earlier, while many platforms still don't handle the staged payments multi-day trips require, as reported by TravelAge West's summer travel trends.

 A common mistake is using one booking policy across every product.
 That's easy for the team, but it usually creates friction for travelers and exposure for the operator.